 - Increase employee security awareness by providing training on the common forms of cyber attack and how to detect them.

 - Watch out for questions or offers with a questionable pretext.

 - Don’t entertain special and “too-good-to-be-true” offers from strangers.

 - Lock your laptop whenever you are away from your workstation.

 - Require mandatory security software and antivirus protection.

-- Be wary of strangers attempting to enter the building - always ask for identification.
+- Be wary of strangers attempting to enter the building or parking lot - always ask for identification.

 - Perform regular security checks on company computers, network systems, and other tech.